CSCfi/Kielipankki-utilities/vrt-tools/tests/README.md

 -   `name`: A name or description of the test (`str`)

--   `input`: A dict containing input information for the test:
+-   `input`: A dict or a list of dicts containing input information for the test.
+If the value is a list of dicts, a separate test is generated for each item with the same output information.
+The input dict may contain the following keys:
+    -   `name`: a name or description of the (sub-)test, mainly useful if `input` is a list of dicts, generating multiple tests (`str`)
     -   `prog`: program (script) name (`str`).
 The program is searched in `$PATH` as usual, but for tests under this directory, the `vrt-tools` directory is added to `$PATH`, so the bare name of